AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/best-practices-for-segmentation.md

 When pushed to [!DNL Salesforce], Segment values are written to the "Segment" field and are within any Buyer touchpoint report type.
 This allows for uniform reporting across both platforms.
 The Segment can also be found on the 'Touchpoint Detail' of any touchpoint.

-When pushed to Discover, Segments will appear as an available filter within the filter drop-down menu located on all boards.
+When pushed to [!UICONTROL Discover], Segments will appear as an available filter within the filter drop-down menu located on all boards.

 ## Best Practice {#best-practice}